kkim43/2025_ITCS6190_Hands-on_L11/README.md

 ---

 ## Notes
-- The dataset only covers **April to June 2022**, so the monthly analysis shows 3 months of data.
+- The dataset only covers April to June 2022, so the monthly analysis shows 3 months of data.
 - There is no profit column in the dataset, so `Amount` was used instead.
-- All SQL queries were tested and executed successfully in **AWS Athena**.
+- All SQL queries were tested and executed successfully in AWS Athena.
 - Each query result was downloaded as a CSV file for submission.